Calculation

 Bear Decisions walks your workbook through each combination of decision cases and uncertainty cases you defined on the Inputs tab.
 For each scenario, it writes the corresponding input values, lets Excel recalculate (including any enabled macro hooks—see Automatic Macro Execution), then captures tracked results you configured.

-At the end of the calculation process the original inputs are returned to the input cells (and macros re-run if applicable).
+At the end of the calculation process the original inputs (values and/or formulas as appropriate) are returned to the input cells (and macros re-run if applicable).
+Incremental runs follow the same per-scenario loop but only for the gap—the combinations that were not in the previous saved dataset.

 Probabilities, strategies, and signals